Flood Scoping Study and Mitigation Program

 Subsequent to the 2013 flood, Foothills County, with support from the Province of Alberta retained the services of AMEC Foster Wheeler Environment and Infrastructure, and Advisian WorleyParsons Group to complete the Scoping Study of Flood Related Areas of Concern on the Highwood River and Little Bow River within Foothills County.

 The purpose of the Flood Scoping Study is to:

 - identify potential areas of concern along the Highwood River upstream from the Town of High River;

-- gain a full understanding of the impacts of a 2013 equivalent flood event on landowners along the Highwood and Little Bow Rivers in the MD of Foothills;
+- gain a full understanding of the impacts of a 2013 equivalent flood event on landowners along the Highwood and Little Bow Rivers in Foothills County;

 - determine how flood mitigation that is either planned or has already been completed in the High River Area may change those impacts; and

 - complete a High Level cost benefit analysis comparing the 2013 flow conditions to the same flows in post mitigation conditions.